 Setting up of adhering to coding practices – The learning from CI are made part of learning/ training cycles & are formulated as coding practice.
 This way the learning from one project may contribute towards quality of another project & overall product quality is sustained.

 Training on CI (tools, practice and results) – CI training and awareness sessions should be a part of training calendar.
 This will increase awareness levels by training members on working of CI pipeline.
 What results are on SonarQube and what to analyze.

 Management support – Management has always supported CI initiative and have provided resources (hardware and human) for the CI cause.

-Introducing continuous integration to the development process changed the way software’s are developed.
+Introducing continuous integration to the Software Development process changed the way software’s are developed.
 It requires effort from all team members, and a cultural shift in the organization.
 The changes required to establish CI are to be done gradually and all teams and stakeholders need to be on-boarded after awareness and training.
 Educating team members about the practice of continuous integration practice and building the automated tests suite is to be done systematically.

 If you are looking for any help on building any digital solution for better customer or employee engagement, please contact us at [email protected]